durr1602/gyoza/config/README.md

 Please specify the codon mode, meaning the type of degenerate codons you introduced at each position in the specified loci.
 Currently supported are: "NNN" (default value) or "NNK".
 Make sure you adapt the main [config file](config.yaml) if necessary.

+### Barcoded design support

+> [!WARNING]
+>
+> This functionality is currently under development.
+Please do not modify the default config entries for a standard use.

+In the current version (this will be improved in the coming months), one can analyze a DMS experiment with a barcoded design by following these steps:
+1. Adapt config entries (set "barcode design" to True, enter the "barcode attributes", e.g. ['barcode'] or ['bc_index','barcode'] and change the "rc_level" parameter to 'barcode')
+2. Generate a custom list of barcodes (instead of the automatically generated list of mutants).
+The list should be merged with the sample layout and several columns need to be initialized with values of specific dtypes ('WT': False, 'pos': '', 'aa_pos': '').
+Save the dataframe as 'master_layout.csv.gz' and place it in the results/df folder.
+3. `snakemake --touch results/df/master_layout.csv.gz` (more details in the [full documentation](../fulldoc/README.md)) to instruct gyōza not to overwrite this file.
+4. `snakemake -use-conda --until parse_fasta` to obtain read counts per barcode
+5. Merge with a dataframe of association between barcodes and single mutants (NNN or NNK), save as 'results/df/readcounts.csv.gz'
+6. `snakemake --touch results/df/readcounts.csv.gz`, again to instruct gyōza not to overwrite this file.
+7. `snakemake -use-conda` to obtain read counts.
+Barcode-level information will be preserved in 'results/df/all_scores.csv', while fitness values will be calculated by aggregating on high-confidence variants (which does not preserve neither barcode-level nor codon-level information)

 ## Main config file

 The main config file is located [here](config.yaml).
 Please make sure to: